+B. Treasurer and

-- 5. Notice of this suspension is sent to the: - A. Superintendent and - B. student's school record (not for inclusion in the permanent record). - 6.
-Permanent Exclusion If the offense is one for which the District may seek permanent exclusion, the notice contains that information.
+B.C. student's school record (not for inclusion in the permanent record).

+6. Permanent Exclusion - If the offense is one for which the District may seek permanent exclusion, the notice contains that information.

 Appeal Procedure

 Should a student or a student's parent(s) choose to appeal the principal's suspension, he/she must do so within 10 calendar days of the notice of suspension.
 The appeal shall be in writing and made to the Superintendent.
 If dissatisfied with the Superintendent's decision, an appeal may be made to the Board.
 At the request of the student or of the student's parent(s) or attorney, the meeting may be held in executive session.
 All witnesses are sworn and a verbatim record is kept of the hearing.
 The decision of the Board shall be acted upon at a public meeting.
 The student may be excluded from school during the appeal process.